mitchellsimoens/poc-webllm/README.md

 - **GET /retrieve:** Search for similar documents.
 - **GET /list:** List stored embeddings with pagination.

+## Sample Prompts

+> Return the quarterly profits for the year 2024

+> Provide CSV for the yearly total sales and year-over-year growth rate by year for all sales data

+> What was the sales for the first half of 2018?

 ## License

 This project is licensed under the MIT License.